QPThree/101d1/README.md

 # QPThree's CF 102 Reading Notes

-This site will act as a one stop shop for my reading notes from CF 102.
+This site will act as a one stop shop for my Code Fellows reading notes.
 The purposes of this site includes:

-1. Further Digest Reading Material
+1. Further Process & Digest Reading Material
 2. Practice With Git and Github
 3. Submit Assignments